Rainforests cover just 6% of the world’s surface. But they contain a remarkable 50% of all land living life.

 With a hot climate year round, you can enjoy incredible scenery and animal sightings only otherwise seen in films and documentaries.

 Here, we provide our selection of the top 16 rainforest travel destinations.
 They are in no particular order.
 And we link to some travel bloggers who have experienced these areas to give you their own opinion.

 Puerto Maldonado (Peru)

 This has left behind a body of water very attractive to Amazon wildlife.
 Many different monkeys, sloths, giant river otters, macaw parrots, and toucans are attracted to the lakes, which make for fantastic wildlife experiences.

 You can have a look at our select experiences to browse Amazon Rainforest tours from Puerto Maldonado.

-This being the rainforest, the many plants you’re likely to see include many different flowers, fragrant orchids, bromeliads, and other epiphytes.
+This being the rainforest, the plants you’re likely to see include the many different flowers.
+The favorites are the fragrant orchids, monkey brush, hot lips, and the epiphytes clinging to the trees.
 The trees can grow very large with the giants of wimba, ficus and lupuna waiting to be found on forest walks.

 You can have a look at our select experiences to browse Amazon Rainforest tours from Iquitos.